JonathanAMichaels/PixelProcessingPipeline/README.md

     pip3 install torch torchvision
     pip install scipy ruamel.yaml ibl-neuropixel PyWavelets scikit-image pyfftw==0.12.0 cython pydantic

-### Conda Environment
+#### Conda Environment
-We can also create a conda environment to run the file as opposed to virtualenv by following these steps:
+We can also create a conda environment to run the file as opposed to a virtual environment by following these steps:

     conda env create -f environment.yml
     conda activate pipeline